SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 fact, the ring mmaps enough space to hold the maximum number entries, even though the ring on disk may be completely empty.

-This property enables us to avoid remapping the ring whenever it grows—we use standard `write` syscalls to write past the end of the ring and those changes are then reflected in the mapped memory.
-In detail, if user space touches a page that does not have any backing bytes in the file, the program will segfault.
+The coherence between virtual memory and files enables us to avoid remapping the ring whenever it grows—we use standard `write` syscalls to write past the end of the ring and those changes are then reflected in the mapped memory.
+More precisely , if user space touches a page that does not have any backing bytes in the file, the program will segfault.
 However, if a non-zero number of bytes map to the page, then the entirety of the page becomes valid and the slices which contain no backing data are filled with zeros.

 But why not write to the mapped memory directly?
 Setting aside the performance loss of extra page faults, Linux offers no guarantees on when newly written data is made visible to the file system.